matteo-campana/CustomTimelineControl/README.md

     pac pcf push --publisher-prefix <your publisher prefix>
     ```
     > Note: The publisher prefix that you use with the push command should match the publisher prefix of your solution in which the components will be included.

+## Input Parameters

+The Custom Email Timeline Control accepts the following input parameters:

+- `DebugMode`: A boolean option to enable or disable debug mode.
+- `CollectCurrentRecordEmails`: A boolean option to collect emails related to the current record.
+- `CollectParentEmails`: A boolean option to collect emails related to the parent record.
+- `CollectAncestorEmails`: A boolean option to collect emails related to ancestor records.

 ## Scripts